 - Your input file can have up to 100 items.
 For information about input data for batch recommendations, see Preparing input data for batch recommendations. - Your solution must use the Similar-Items recipe. - You must have an Items dataset with the following data.
-This data can help generate more relevant themes. - It must have a textual field, such as a DESCRIPTION field.
+This data can help generate more relevant themes.

+- It must have a textual field, such as a DESCRIPTION field.
 For information about textual data, see Unstructured text metadata. - It must have a string column with item name data, such as a TITLE field.

 If your Items dataset doesn't have this data, you can add it.
-For information about updating existing data, see Updating data.
+For information about updating existing data, see Importing more training data into datasets.